The K-20 Educational Network is a high-speed, high-capacity network

 applications that support school administration, distance learning and

-Beginning in 2013-14, the basis for your K-20 network total fee will move from actual usage to connection speed.
-This important shift in the cost basis makes it possible to factor in the E-rate discount and compare that total fee to what your district paid last year.
-Your invoice for 2013-14 will reflect the lower of those two dollar amounts.
+Beginning in 2013-14, the basis for your K-20 network total fee moved from actual usage to connection speed.
+This important shift in the cost basis made it possible to factor in the E-rate discount.
+Your invoice for 2014-15 will be the same as 2013-14, regardless of growth in usage.

 Videoconferencing & Tech Support